-Richard Milhous Nixon, 37th president of the United States, is born on this day in California.
+Richard Milhous Nixon, 37th president of the United States, is born on January 9, 1913 in California.

 The son of Quaker parents, Nixon grew up in the southern California city of Yorba Linda.
 Early on he proved himself to be a stellar student, attending Whittier College and graduating from Duke University Law School with honors.
 Nixon then joined the Navy and served during World War II as a lieutenant commander in the Pacific theater.
 After the war, he gravitated toward Republican politics, joining the post-war anti-communist crusade.